 An attempt to intimidate the Russians

 The massive bombing of Germany (partly Japan) became a kind of huge psychological operations.
 Firstly, the owners of London and Washington tried to break the morale of the warrior nations, Germans and Japanese.
 For generations ahead, break down the Germans and Japanese, make them slaves to the future world order, led by the Anglo-Saxons.
-Therefore, the Westerners completely destroyed the small German towns like Ellingen, Bayreuth, Ulm, Aachen, Munster, etc. These were the centers stories, culture, art and the German faith (Lutheranism).
+Therefore, Westerners completely destroyed small German towns like Ellingen, Bayreuth, Ulm, Aachen, Munster, etc. These were centers of history, culture, art and German faith (Lutheranism).
 The "nerve nodes" of historical memory, culture, religion, science and education burned to the ground.
 Massively sacrificed women, children and the elderly.